Construction Worker in MontréalHousing & Career Guide · 2026

 How long does it take a Construction Worker to buy a home in Montréal?

-Based on 2026 market data, a Construction Worker earning approximately $58K/year needs around 12 yr 11 mo of gross income to afford a 2-bedroom condo in Montréal.
+Based on 2026 market data, a Construction Worker earning approximately $58K/year needs around 12 yr 11 mo of gross income to afford a 2-bedroom home in Montréal.
 This uses a standard savings and down-payment model.
-That timeline is among the longest in Canada for this occupation — Calgary offers a significantly shorter path at 11 yr.
+That timeline is among the longest across major Canadian cities for this occupation — Calgary offers a significantly shorter path at 11 yr.

 What percentage of income does a Construction Worker spend on rent in Montréal?

-At current market rents, a Construction Worker in Montréal spends approximately 40.3% of gross income on a 2-bedroom apartment.
+At current market rents ($1,950 CAD/mo for a 2BR), a Construction Worker in Montréal spends approximately 40.3% of gross income on a 2-bedroom apartment.
 The widely-cited guideline is to keep housing costs below 30% of gross income.
 Montréal significantly exceeds this threshold for Construction Workers — renting here places meaningful pressure on savings and financial flexibility.

 Is Montréal a good city for Construction Workers to immigrate to?

 High demand in all major cities.
-Calgary has been among the fastest-growing construction markets in Canada.
+Calgary and US Sun Belt cities have been among the fastest-growing construction markets.
 French language proficiency is a practical requirement for most employment outside anglophone sectors.
 Bill 96 strengthens French requirements.
 The financial data suggests Construction Workers should weigh Montréal carefully — the housing cost relative to income is high.
 Calgary offers a comparably strong job market with significantly lower housing pressure.

 What is the job market like for Construction Workers in Montréal?

 High demand in all major cities.
-Calgary has been among the fastest-growing construction markets in Canada.
+Calgary and US Sun Belt cities have been among the fastest-growing construction markets.
 AI research hub (Mila, Element AI), aerospace (Bombardier, CAE), gaming (Ubisoft), and bilingual business services.
-Most Construction Workers with relevant experience and Canadian language proficiency find positions within 3–6 months of arrival.
+Most Construction Workers with relevant experience find positions within 3–6 months of arrival.

 Get your personalised numbers